netham45/screamrouter/Readme/debian-screamrouter.md

-# Debian ScreamRouter Installation Guid
+# Debian ScreamRouter Installation Guide

 This guide provides step-by-step instructions for installing ScreamRouter on a Debian-based system.

-* Docker is recommended.
+ScreamRouter is a versatile audio routing and management system designed for network audio streaming.

+## System Requirements

+- Debian-based Linux distribution
+- Root or sudo access to your system

+Note: While this guide is for a direct installation, Docker is recommended for easier setup and management.

 ## Prerequisites

 Ensure you have root or sudo access to your Debian system.

 ## Installation Steps

 1. Update the package sources and install required dependencies: